Simblissity home > G.E.T.

 Blue River image gallery ]

-The jumbled ridges of the southern Blue Range spread north and the GET contours along their flanks, following foot trail among shrubby live oak and manzanita, interspersed with shady groves of conifers and maples.
+The jumbled ridges of Arizona's Blue Range unfold northward and the GET contours along their slopes, following foot trail flanked by live oak and manzanita, interspersed with shady conifers and secluded groves of maple alive with color in autumn.
 Views eastward extend to the Mogollon Mountains along our route in New Mexico, and to the nearer canyon system of the Blue River, toward which we now descend.
-The main GET route fords the creek just once via dirt road, while an alternate route dabbles adventurously with the trackless Blue, where mountain lions are often heard at night and black bears leave large prints in the creekside sand.
-Foot trail resumes en route toward conical Maple Peak (8000'), from which the Blue Range Primitive Area extends westward and north toward the Mogollon Rim.
-Descending to reach the Arizona/New Mexico boundary, the GET joins dirt road and heads east through classic New Mexican high desert pinyon/juniper grassland toward the tiny village of Alma, 4 miles north of more accommodating Glenwood.
+Fording this small river in a remote setting, the wildness of the scene before us is truly written in the sands at creekside, where Merriam's turkey, black bear, and mountain lion leave telltale trace of their passage.
+Foot trail resumes en route toward prominent Maple Peak (8200'), from which a vantage of the Blue Range Primitive Area unfolds toward the Mogollon Rim.
+Descending to reach the Arizona/New Mexico boundary, the GET joins forest roads and heads east through classic New Mexican juniper-grassland toward the small ranching community of Alma, 4 miles north of more tourist-oriented Glenwood.

 Resources